 Fire burns at temperatures up to 2000° F (1093.3° C) or higher.

-These Gloves provide limited protection against heat and flame in compliance with NFPA 1971.
+These Gloves provide NO protection against heat and flame.

 While wearing these Gloves, you may be burned without heat sensation or warning in some circumstances, and without any sign of damage to the Gloves.